-Throughout the 2020 state legislative session, Political Breakfast presents Gold Dome Scramble, a pop-up podcast in which host Lisa Rayam talks with reporters from the WABE newsroom to break things down for our listeners — the issues being considered, and the bills getting sorted through various committees.
-They’ll lay out the context and explain what comes next.
-Episodes will be clear, concise and short — with each lasting less than 15 minutes.
+Throughout the 2021 state legislative session, Political Breakfast presents the pop-up podcast Gold Dome Scramble every Monday morning as host Lisa Rayam talks with reporters from the WABE newsroom to break things down for our listeners — the issues being considered, and the bills getting sorted through various committees at the Georgia State Capitol.
 Listen to Gold Dome Scramble below and find out more about it here.

 Listen to all episodes from your favorite podcast app.